DrK-Lo/EvolutionWorkshop/_cworkshop/cworkshop.md

 * For "NUNet Account Required" select "No"
 * For "Sponsor's Last Name" put "Lotterhos"
 * Select the "Continue" Button
+* Submit the application

+Part 2:
+* Dr. Lotterhos will approve your application after you submit it.
+* Follow the steps in any emails you recieve after approval

+The following steps will be completed after class:

+Part 3: Download Duo Two Factor Authentication App from the App Store.
+(If you don't have a smart phone, it's OK! just let us know)

+Part 4: In order to login into Duo with your new Northeastern Account, call Northeastern IT to set up Duo access with them: 617.373.4357

+Part 5: submit a second [form](https://rc-docs.northeastern.edu/en/latest/get_started/get_access.html) to get a sponsored Discovery account in addition to a sponsored NEU ID

 ### Intro to scratch
 *Dylan will create slides and provide link*